 Employees who aren’t physically present may have fewer distractions at home or while traveling, so they can focus better on their projects (and get them done faster).

-Remote work is becoming popular
+Remote work is becoming popular.

-The COVID-19 pandemic has accelerated the trend toward remote work, as many companies have been forced to shift to remote operations in order to comply with government-mandated lockdowns and social distancing guidelines.
+The COVID-19 pandemic has accelerated the trend toward remote work, as many companies have been forced to shift to remote operations to comply with government-mandated lockdowns and social distancing guidelines.
 The ability to work remotely has also been made possible by technological advances that have made it easier to communicate, collaborate, and access information from anywhere.
 As a result, many companies have found that they can operate just as effectively with a remote workforce as they can with a traditional, in-office workforce.

 Additionally, remote work offers many benefits for employees, such as the ability to have a better work-life balance, flexibility, and the potential to save money on commuting and other expenses.
-Many companies now realize that remote work can also boost productivity, employee satisfaction, and retention.
+Many companies now realize remote work can boost productivity, employee satisfaction, and retention.

 As a result of this trend, many companies are now re-evaluating their policies and considering adopting more flexible work arrangements, such as hybrid models that allow employees to work from home sometimes while coming into the office for important meetings and collaborations.